justinchodges/iran-alive/README.md

 - This template will include a header that has dark text
 - This should be used when the first section has a light background.

+### No Nav

+- This template will include a header without navigation.

 ## Theme Blocks